Table of Contents

 • Risk Level: High

-Adding international funds to a portfolio can increase diversification if you’ve primarily invested in U.S. companies or bonds so far.
-But keep in mind that international funds can carry unique risks.
-For example, investing in an international fund that holds real estate could be tricky if the real estate market in a particular country experiences a downturn.
+Adding international funds to a portfolio can increase diversification and access to global opportunities if you’ve primarily invested in U.S. companies or bonds so far.
+But keep in mind that international funds can carry unique risks, including the risk of currency volatility and changing economic or political environments, especially in emerging markets.

 8. Specialty Funds